zheniat/CarND-Vehicle-Detection/README.md

 * Run the pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

+Functions referenced in this report are contained in the [jupyter notebook](project.ipynb).

 [//]: # (Image References)
 [image1]: ./media/non-car_hog_sample_colorspaces.png
 [image2]: ./media/car_hog_sample_colorspaces.png